jewelsofthought/neshama/site/posts/parashot/Shemot.md

 v16] "Kill the boys"
 v17] Midwives feared G-d

-{NOTE: What I find fascinating here is this relationship with G-d that pops up in strange places.}
+**Note**: What I find fascinating here is this relationship with G-d that pops up in strange places.{.note}

 v18] Pharaoh summons midwives
 v19] Hebrew women are too capable